Tom Conti: Career

-He appeared in the hit BBC sitcom Miranda alongside Miranda Hart and Patricia Hodge, as Miranda's father, in the 2010 seasonal episode "The Perfect Christmas".
+He appeared in the BBC sitcom Miranda alongside Miranda Hart and Patricia Hodge, as Miranda's father, in the 2010 seasonal episode "The Perfect Christmas".
+Most recently he portrayed Albert Einstein in Christopher Nolan's 2023 thriller-drama Oppenheimer.
+The film had one of the most successful opening weekends of 2023, and received wide critical acclaim.

 Personal life

-Conti has been married to Scottish actress Kara Wilson since 1967 and their daughter Nina is an actress and performs as a ventriloquist.
+Conti has been married to Scottish actress Kara Wilson since 1967.
+Their daughter Nina is an actress who performs as a ventriloquist.
 According to Nina, her parents have an open marriage.

-Conti is a prominent resident of Hampstead in northwest London, having lived in the area for several decades.
+Conti is a resident of Hampstead in northwest London, having lived in the area for several decades.
 Conti was part of a campaign against the opening of a Tesco supermarket in nearby Belsize Park.
 Conti put his Hampstead house up for sale in 2015 for £17.5 million after his long-running opposition to the building plans of his neighbour, the footballer Thierry Henry.
 Conti had also opposed development plans for Hampstead's Grove Lodge, the 18th-century Grade II listed former home of novelist John Galsworthy.

 Conti participated in a genetic-mapping project conducted by the company ScotlandsDNA (now called BritainsDNA).
 In 2012, Conti and the company announced that Conti shares a genetic marker with Napoléon Bonaparte.
-Conti has said that he "burst out laughing" when told he was directly related to Napoléon on his father's side.
+Conti said that he "burst out laughing" when told he was related to Napoléon on his father's side.

-Politics
+Political views

-Conti considered running as the Conservative candidate in the 2008 London mayoral election, but did not, and in the following election in 2012, he supported unsuccessful independent candidate Siobhan Benita.
-In the run up to the 2015 general election, Conti said in an interview published in several newspapers that he was once a Labour supporter but had come to view socialism as a religion with a "vicious, hostile spirit".
+Conti considered running as the Conservative candidate in the 2008 London mayoral election, but ultimately did not, and in the following election, in 2012, he supported the unsuccessful independent candidate Siobhan Benita.
+In the run up to the 2015 general election, Conti said in an interview published in several newspapers that he was once a Labour supporter but had come to view socialism as a "religion" with a "vicious, hostile spirit".